-Lyra was frequently visualized as an eagle or vulture as well as a lyre; both are shown on this engraving from the Uranographia of Johann Bode (1801).
+Lyra was frequently visualized as an eagle or vulture as well as a lyre; both are shown on this engraving from Chart VIII of Johann Bode’s Uranographia (1801).
 Near the tip of the vulture’s beak is the bright star Vega, here spelt Wega; Bode also gave it the alternative name Testa in reference to the tortoise shell from which the lyre was supposedly made by Hermes.

 The lyre got Hermes out of trouble after a youthful exploit in which he stole some of Apollo’s cattle.
 Apollo angrily came to demand their return, but when he heard the beautiful music of the lyre he let Hermes keep the cattle and took the lyre in exchange.
 Eratosthenes says that Apollo later gave the lyre to Orpheus to accompany his songs.

 Orpheus was the greatest musician of his age, able to charm rocks and streams with the magic of his songs.
 He was even reputed to have attracted rows of oak trees down to the coast of Thrace with the music of his lyre.
 Orpheus joined the expedition of Jason and the Argonauts in search of the golden fleece.
 When the Argonauts heard the tempting song of the Sirens, sea nymphs who had lured generations of sailors to destruction, Orpheus sang a counter melody that drowned the Sirens’ voices.